 The town is usually considered home to around 16,000 people, which is made up of the local community, University students and staff, and visitors.
 This gives the town an intimate feel, complemented by the close proximity of all University facilities, buildings and halls of residences.

 Student events are also hugely popular.
 Music events range from the student-run Starfields music festival through to a range of acapella concerts, orchestras and choirs.
-Fans of theatre will enjoy On The Rocks, Scotland's largest student-run arts festival, which occurs each spring, as well as the close proximity of the University's two theatres.
+Fans of theatre and the arts will enjoy On The Rocks, Scotland's largest student-run arts festival, which occurs each spring, as well as the close proximity of the University's two theatres.

 From your first day in St Andrews, you will be supported by a host of professional staff within academic Schools, in halls of residence and through the University's Student Services team.

 With all first-year undergraduate students guaranteed a place in a University hall in their first year, it's not surprising that our students often credit their halls as the place that they find their friendship group for the rest of their degree.
-Each of our halls is also home to a wardennial system of staff and postgraduate students, who are available at evenings and weekends to student who need advice, support or just someone to sit with at dinner.
+Each of our halls is also home to a wardennial system of staff and postgraduate students, who are available at evenings and weekends to students who need advice, support or just someone to sit with at dinner.
 Students who need additional support are directed to the University’s Student Services team.

-You can also utilise the University's personal and professional development service, CAPOD, which can help with study skills and academic support through your studies.
+You can use the University's personal and professional development service, CAPOD, which can help with study skills and academic support through your studies.
 International students also have the opportunity to work with our English Language Teaching team, who can provide support for non-native speakers of English both before starting your degree, or once you're here.